Charlotte Flair: Grand Slam Champion and hiatuses (2020–2023)

 At TLC: Tables, Ladders & Chairs on December 20, Flair returned as a face as the surprise tag team partner of Asuka, with whom she defeated Nia Jax and Shayna Baszler to win the WWE Women's Tag Team Championship.
 With the win, Flair became the fifth Women's Triple Crown Champion and fourth Women's Grand Slam Champion.
 Flair then began a feud with Lacey Evans and her father, Ric Flair, who began to interfere in her matches.
 Flair and Asuka would lose the tag team titles back to Jax and Baszler at the Royal Rumble on January 31, 2021, due to interference from Flair and Evans.
 On the February 15 episode of Raw, after Lacey Evans announced she was legitimately pregnant, the Raw Women's Championship match between her and Asuka at Elimination Chamber on February 21 was cancelled.
 On the March 1 episode of Raw, Flair made her intentions to challenge Asuka for the Raw Women's Championship at WrestleMania 37 clear, but that did not happen due to Flair testing positive for COVID-19, removing her from the WrestleMania title picture.
 Flair returned on the April 12 episode of Raw and interfered in the Raw Women's Championship match between Asuka and Rhea Ripley later that night, turning heel in the process.
 Charlotte would also have several title matches over the next three pay-per-views, including a triple threat match against Asuka and Rhea Ripley at WrestleMania Backlash on May 16 and against Ripley at Hell in a Cell on June 20, which both she was unsuccessful in, but got another opportunity at Money in the Bank on July 18, which she won by submission, making her a record-tying five time Raw Women's Champion.
 Flair lost the title the next night on Raw to Nikki A.S.H., who cashed her Money in the Bank briefcase, but regained the title at SummerSlam.
 As a part of the 2021 Draft, Flair was drafted to SmackDown as the Raw Women's Champion.
 On the October 22 episode of SmackDown, Flair and Lynch exchanged their titles, thus making Flair the SmackDown Women's Champion for the record sixth time.
 It was then announced that Flair would face Raw Women's Champion Becky Lynch at Survivor Series on November 21, where she was defeated by Lynch.
 She entered the Women's Royal Rumble match on January 29, 2022, being the last woman eliminated by the returning Ronda Rousey.
 On the February 4 episode of SmackDown, Rousey chose to challenge Flair for the SmackDown Women's Championship at WrestleMania 38.
 Flair retained the title against Rousey on the first night of the event on April 2, ending her undefeated singles streak.
-At WrestleMania Backlash on May 8, Flair lost the title to Rousey in an "I Quit" match, during which she (in kayfabe) broke her left arm.
-After the event, Flair took time off to marry her now husband Andrade.
+At WrestleMania Backlash on May 8, Flair lost the championship to Rousey in an "I Quit" match, ending her reign at 198 days.
+During the match, she (in kayfabe) broke her left arm.
+After the event, Flair took time off to marry Andrade.